Main Page Main Index Equipment Index

 aprox.
 55 cm.

-The carrier for the E-tool was made of a leather, formed like the blade, with a rim on the front.
+The carrier for the E-tool was made of leather, formed like the blade, with a rim on the front.

 slides between the 2 pieces of leather.